julzaza/wildwitchherbs/_posts/2025-12-09-rowan-trees-front-door-old-world-folklore.md

 In Celtic tradition, rowan was sometimes called the **Wizard’s Tree** (*fid na ndruad* — “wood of the druids”), reinforcing its role as a conduit between practitioner and unseen forces.

-Rowan rods appear in both Irish and Scandinavian cunning-craft practices. *(See: [Traditional Wand Woods in Witchcraft](/wand-woods-witchcraft))*
+Rowan rods appear in both Irish and Scandinavian cunning-craft practices.

 ---